ksprojects/protobuf-jetbrains-plugin/README.md

 It should be possible to run build on any platform (Linux, Windows, MacOS) where [Gradle](https://gradle.org/) is supported.

-JDK 8 must be installed and available on PATH in order to run build.
+JDK 8 must be installed and available on PATH in order to build plugin.

 ### Run IntelliJ IDEA with enabled plugin (for development)